-Summer Daylily Care 101 – What To Do With Daylilies After They Bloom
+What To Do With Daylilies In The Summer – After They Bloom!

 From the common Orange daylily to the ever popular Stella D’oro and the hundreds of more varieties in between, daylilies can be found in a plethora of colors, shapes and sizes.

 Some varieties bloom for a single session.
 But many, like the Stella, can re-bloom several times through the summer.
-Especially if they are given a bit of extra TLC.
+Especially if they are given a bit of extra care after they bloom.

-But no matter which variety you have, summer care is important to their long-term healthy and vibrancy.
-Not only can it help foliage stay strong and beautiful through the long summer months, it can also help the plants to a better, more vigorous bloom cycle the following year.
+But no matter which variety you have, summer care is important to their long-term health and vibrancy.
+Not only can it help foliage stay strong and beautiful through the long summer months, it also helps the plants to a better, more vigorous bloom cycle the following year.

 After the first initial onset of blooms, it is important to remove any flowers that begin to fade past their prime.
 By doing this, you keep the plant’s energy focused on producing new blooms.